pawurb/rails-pg-extras/README.md

 end
 ```

-You can also configure a default ignore list for the heuristic missing foreign key constraints checker.
-This helps skip columns that you know should not be considered foreign keys.
+You can also configure default ignore lists for the missing foreign key checkers.
+This helps skip columns that you know should not be considered foreign keys (constraints) or you intentionally do not want to index (indexes).

 ```ruby
 RailsPgExtras.configure do |config|